basho/cuttlefish/README.md

 It also tells you about about the `@datatype` annotation tells it how to cast values for app.config.

+`@doc` doesn't do anything in the current implementation, but will be used for adding comments to the default `riak.conf` that will ship with Riak.

 ### @translation
 Translations are made up of {string(), fun(proplist())}, The proplist is the set of all key value pairs in the `riak.conf` file.
 The fun/1 then uses that to build, possibly a complex datastructure, based on any number of config keys.